 The linear update rules for neighbors and for the platform have the same form, so we can think of the platform as a ``neighbor'' to everyone, with an important difference: while each agent has one opinion at any given time and nudges all her neighbors toward that opinion, the platform does not have its own opinion; it simply nudges each agent's opinion toward the content that matches their current opinion.

-For simplicity, we assume that there are two media outlets.
+We assume that all right-leaning media outlets have the same opinion and all left-leaning media outlets have the same opinion.
 Without loss of generality let the left-leaning and right-leaning outlets' opinions be at $-1$ and $1$, respectively.
 We further assume that the platform shows to an agent the content from the media outlet whose opinion is closest to the agent's opinion.
 As we discussed in the Introduction, this assumption is motivated by a growing body of evidence that suggests that in order to increase engagement, social media platforms often show agents content that aligns with their current opinions.
-Because we assume that there are two media outlets in our model, this suggests that $s$ can be modeled as the sign function, i.e., $s(x_{i})= 1$ if $x_{i}$ is positive and $s(x_{i})= -1$ if $x_{i}$ is negative.
-This means that the platform shows content from the right-leaning (left-leaning) outlet to right-leaning (left-leaning) agents.
+Hence, $s$ can be modeled as the sign function, i.e., $s(x_{i})= 1$ if $x_{i}$ is positive and $s(x_{i})= -1$ if $x_{i}$ is negative.
+This means that the platform shows content from right-leaning (left-leaning) outlets to right-leaning (left-leaning) agents.
 For technical reasons (in particular to ensure that the right-hand side of \eqref{eqn:main-dynamics} is continuous in the opinions), we consider the following continuous interpolation of the sign function for a small $\epsilon > 0$: